Minnesota food shelves ended 2020 with 3.8 million visitors, more than any other year on record — and more of them are older adults

 A growing number of Minnesotans — especially older adults — have been seeking help from food shelves.

-Minnesotans visited food shelves across the state 3.8 million times in 2020 — more than any other year on record — amid the unprecedented combined crises of the COVID-19 pandemic, the economic downturn and civil unrest in Minneapolis and St. Paul.
+Food shelves across the state were visited 3.8 million times in 2020 — more than any other year on record — amid the combined crises of the COVID-19 pandemic, the economic downturn and civil unrest in Minneapolis and St. Paul.

 Many food shelves, especially in the metro area, are serving a growing number of older adults.
 The number of adults age 65 and up who visited at food shelves last year rose by 30% — about 120,000 more such visits than in 2019.